 While you’re asking for better terms, why not throw in a query about what additional rewards your credit card provider can throw your way?

 These just may be able to help you save on costs down the road.
 For example, if your card already offers 25,000 frequent flyer miles, see if you can nab some more to help offset some or all of a future plane ticket.
-“Say, ‘I’ve seen an offer [from another card] that gives 50,000 points; can you do that?’”
-Schulz suggests.
-“You may not get all you ask for, but you’re likely to get something.
-It can’t hurt to ask because the worst thing that can happen is for them to say no. So make the call.”
+“Be persistent, but also be polite,” Raess says.
+“Credit card companies are likely to be willing to work with you to keep you as a customer.
+And the worst-case scenario is that they say no, so don’t be afraid to ask.”